 The Five Dynasties period was another short period that resulted in a fragmented China.
 Five weak dynasties ruled the north, while 10 kingdoms ruled the south.

 The Song Dynasty finally reunited China and brought on another very important period.
-There were drastic economic and social changes with the development of a merchant class and landownership was granted to the peasant class.
+There were drastic economic and social changes with the development of a merchant class, transportation networks, paper money and landownership was granted to the peasant class.3

-The Song were conquered in 1279 by Kublai Khan (grandson of Genghis Khan) who founded the Yuan Dynasty.
+Kublai Khan (grandson of Genghis Khan) conquered the Song in 1279 who went on to found the Yuan Dynasty.
 For a militaristic society, it is somewhat surprising that the arts flourished in this time period.
 Marco Polo stayed at Chinese court during this time period.

 The Ming Dynasty eventually overthrew the Yuan in 1368.
-Beijing became the capital and the Forbidden City was built.
+The Ming emperors moved the capital city to Beijing and built the legendary Forbidden City.
 The famous naval expeditions of Zheng He also took place during this time.

 The last of the Chinese Dynasties was the Qing Dynasty.
 At one point it was one of the largest empires in the world.
 By the 19th century economic hardships led to the causes of the Taiping Rebellion and intervention from European powers severely weakened the rulers.
 In 1912 the last Qing emperor abdicated bringing an end to the dynasties of China.